Love

 So, if you and the person you're dating both have low credit scores, you're two to three times more likely to break up than if you both have average or high scores.

-1. You don’t agree on what to spend your money on.
+1. You don’t agree on what to spend your money on

 "Money is one of the leading causes of relationship disagreements because it's really about control," Goldman said.
-The solution is to compromise and expect your partner to not always be happy at what you end up spending the money on.
+The solution is to compromise and expect your partner to not always be happy with what you end up spending the money on.

-2. One of you makes more money than the other.
+2. One of you makes more money than the other

 Goldman suggests talking with your partner about each other's contribution, whether it's monetary or by keeping the house in tip-top shape.
 Appreciate what each other is bringing to the table of your relationship.

-3. One of you is in a lot of debt.
+3. One of you is in a lot of debt

 According to Goldman, this is manageable as long as you both discuss it at the beginning before starting something serious.
 Also, talk about how you'll pay for it.
-If the neither partner agrees on the solution, the debt can become a deal breaker for one or both of you.
+If neither partner agrees on the solution, the debt can become a deal breaker for one or both of you.

-4. One or both partners are judgmental of the other.
+4. One or both partners are judgmental of the other

 "It’s not about one of you being the better person and having the right value," Goldman said.
 "It's about understanding your partner's point of view from a place of empathy."